Wynne-Wynne/HexenRPG/README.md

 Name recommendations are very much welcome.

-Current proposals (More or less inspired by _Diablo II_'s format and yet still remaining distinct from already existing mod _Wrath of Cronos_) include):
+Current proposals (More or less inspired by _Diablo II_'s format and yet still remaining distinct from already existing mod _Wrath of Cronos_) include:
 - **HexenRPG: Lord of Cronos** (give or take the RPG)
 - **Korax: Lord of Cronos**